virbrussa/M4Labs/README.md

 For guidelines on how to contribute to this project, please check out our [CONTRIBUTING.md](https://github.com/virbrussa/M4Labs/blob/master/CONTRIBUTING.md).

-Get involved in the wider #M4labs community project joined the Telegram group(Soon).
+Get involved in the wider #M4labs community project following our Twitter account(Soon).

 ## Get in touch

-For any further info, you can contact virginiabrussa@gmail.com or @
+For any further info, you can contact virginiabrussa@gmail.com